 Naadam Festival, Ulaan Baatar, Mongolia

 ‘From my seat in the stadium, I watched as men of all ages and sizes — dressed in nothing but tiny shorts — grappled with each other, each trying to force the other to the ground,’ recalls Central Asia specialist Matt.
 ‘My guide leaned over and explained that Mongolian men had been wrestling in this way for millennia, with 7,000-year-old rock carvings depicting the sport.’

 Wrestling competitions form part of the country-wide festival of Naadam, which unites the whole of Mongolia every July, from nomadic families to city dwellers.
 Rooted around the three national sports of horse racing, archery and Mongolian wrestling, the event celebrates the country’s history and its independence through competitions, games, food, music and dance.

-The best way to experience the festival is by stopping off in the Mongolian capital, Ulaan Bataar, as part of a journey along the Trans-Siberian Railway — though you can also tag Mongolia on to a wider China or Russia trip.
+The best way to experience the festival is by stopping off in the Mongolian capital, Ulaan Baatar, as part of a journey along the Trans-Siberian Railway — though you can also tag Mongolia on to a wider China or Russia trip.
 Unsurprisingly, it’s a popular time to visit, so booking far in advance is essential.

-The main stadium in Ulaan Bataar hosts a huge opening ceremony, featuring themed parades, military processions with soldiers dressed in traditional red and blue uniforms, and twirling Mongolian dancers.
+The main stadium in Ulaan Baatar hosts a huge opening ceremony, featuring themed parades, military processions with soldiers dressed in traditional red and blue uniforms, and twirling Mongolian dancers.
 Spectators can then watch wrestling matches (this can involve up to 1,000 competitors), or head to the smaller stadium next door to see archery competitions.
 You can also travel farther out of the city to witness the final stretch of the country’s largest horse race.